 The neck is muscular, of medium length.
 It appears shorter in males due to the heavier ruff.

 The shoulders of the Finnish Spitz are straight when compared to most other breeds.
 The legs are strong and straight.
 The slope of the pasterns is 25 to 30 degrees.
 Feet are tight, round, and cat-like.
 Long hare feet and splayed feet are undesirable.
 Removal of dewclaws is optional.

 This is almost square in outline.
 The back is short, level, and strong.
 Chest is deep.
 The belly is slightly drawn up.
 The Finnish Spitz should be in hard, muscular condition; any looseness or sloppiness should be faulted.

 The thighs are muscular.
 Hocks are of medium length, straight, and parallel.
 The stifles should be slightly to moderately bent in balance to the angulation of the shoulder assembly.
 A severely straight stifle, or any unsoundness in the stifle joint (patellar luxation) must be severely penalized.
 Cat feet as in the forequarters.
-Rear dewclaws must be removed.
+Rear dewclaws may be removed.

 The tail is plumed, and curves vigorously from its root in an arch, forward, downward, then backward, pressing against the middle part of the thigh.
 The end of the tail should not hang vertically downward nor should it curl around in a complete circle or corkscrew.
 When straightened, the tip of the tail bone reaches the hock joint.

 The Finnish Spitz is quick and light on its feet.
 It steps out briskly, trots with lively grace, and tends to single track as the speed increases.

 - Any departure from the foregoing points should be considered a fault, and seriousness of the fault should be in exact proportion to the degree.